Monitor HTTP Load Balancer

 Monitor Load Balancer

-The Distributed Cloud Platform offers two types of monitoring for load balancer—performance monitoring and security monitoring.
+The Distributed Cloud Platform offers two types of monitoring for HTTP load balancers: applications monitoring and performance monitoring.
 Performance monitoring offers operational information such as metrics, events, alerts, etc. Security monitoring offers security related information such as suspicious users, security events, API discovery, and more.

 The following steps show how to see detailed information using both types of monitoring.